-We forecast that total originations in the U.S. single-family mortgage market in 2016 will decrease from 2015 levels by approximately 9% from an estimated \$1.71 trillion in 2015 to \$1.56 trillion in 2016, and that the amount of originations in the U.S. single-family mortgage market that are refinancings will decrease from an estimated \$795 billion in 2015 to \$615 billion in 2016.
+We forecast that total originations in the U.S. single-family mortgage market in 2016 will increase from 2015 levels by approximately 6% from an estimated \$1.73 trillion in 2015 to \$1.83 trillion in 2016, and that the amount of originations in the U.S. single-family mortgage market that are refinancings will increase from an estimated \$808 billion in 2015 to \$820 billion in 2016.

 Home Prices.
-Based on our home price index, we estimate that home prices on a national basis increased by 0.5% in the first quarter of 2016.
-We expect the rate of home price appreciation in 2016 to be similar to the rate in 2015.
+Based on our home price index, we estimate that home prices on a national basis increased by 1.5% in the third quarter of 2016 and by 5.7% in the first nine months of 2016.
+We expect the rate of home price appreciation in 2016 to be slightly higher than the rate in 2015.
 Future home price changes may be very different from our expectations as a result of significant inherent uncertainty in the current market environment, including uncertainty about the effect of recent and future changes in mortgage rates; actions the federal government has taken and may take with respect to fiscal policies, mortgage finance programs and policies, and housing finance reform; the Federal Reserve's purchases and sales of mortgage-backed securities; the impact of those actions on and changes generally in unemployment and the general economic and interest rate environment; and the impact on the U.S. economy of global economic and political conditions.
 We also expect significant regional variation in the timing and rate of home price growth.

 Credit Losses.
 Our credit losses, which include our charge-offs, net of recoveries, reflect our realization of losses on our loans.
-Our credit losses were \$1.6 billion in the first quarter of 2016, down from \$5.4 billion in the first quarter of 2015.
+Our credit losses were \$3.0 billion for the first nine months of 2016, down from \$8.7 billion for the first nine months of 2015.
 We expect our credit losses to be lower in 2016 than our 2015 credit losses.
-See "Consolidated Results of Operations-Credit-Related Income-Credit Loss Performance Metrics" for a discussion of our credit losses for the first quarter of 2016 and 2015, including the impact on our first quarter 2015 credit losses of our adoption of FHFA's Advisory Bulletin AB 2012-02, "Framework for Adversely Classifying Loans, Other Real Estate Owned, and Other Assets and Listing Assets for Special Mention" (the "Advisory Bulletin") and a change in our accounting policy for nonaccrual loans, which collectively resulted in \$3.6 billion in charge-offs in the first quarter of 2015.
+See "Consolidated Results of Operations-Credit-Related Income (Expense)-Credit Loss Performance Metrics" for a discussion of our credit losses for the third quarter and first nine months of 2016 and 2015, including the impact on our credit losses for the first nine months of 2015 of our adoption of FHFA's Advisory Bulletin AB 2012-02, "Framework for Adversely Classifying Loans, Other Real Estate Owned, and Other Assets and Listing Assets for Special Mention" (the "Advisory Bulletin") and a change in our accounting policy for nonaccrual loans, which collectively resulted in \$3.6 billion in charge-offs in the first nine months of 2015.

 Loss Reserves.
-Our combined loss reserves were \$26.3 billion as of March 31, 2016, down from \$28.6 billion as of December 31, 2015.
+Our combined loss reserves were \$23.0 billion as of September 30, 2016, down from \$28.6 billion as of December 31, 2015.
 Our loss reserves have declined substantially from their peak and are expected to decline further.
-For a discussion of the factors that contributed to the decline in our loss reserves in the first quarter of 2016, see "Consolidated Results of Operations-Credit-Related Income" and "Consolidated Balance Sheet Analysis-Mortgage Loans."
+For a discussion of the factors that contributed to the decline in our loss reserves in the third quarter and first nine months of 2016, see "Consolidated Results of Operations-Credit-Related Income (Expense)" and "Consolidated Balance Sheet Analysis-Mortgage Loans."